rgillooly/README-Generator/README.md

 ## Features

-It automates the creation of readme's
+makes readmes

 ## How to Contribute

-The project is complete, no contribution necessary
+don't

 ## Tests

-see if the completed readme has had the information transcribes properly
+see if the data has been transcribed properly